becherers7/gatsby-starter-netlify-cms/src/pages/index.md

   description: "We are a value driven blog dedicated to spreading awareness and
     education.
 To inspire a response in order to overcome surveillance capitalism. "
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: Project AERO is for anyone looking to learn more about the problems of modern digital surveillance in everyday life.
+We are a community focused on education and problem solving.
 intro:
   blurbs:
     - image: /img/coffee.png